cmcmA20/cubical-mini/CONTRIBUTING.md

   `{-# OPTIONS --safe #-}`

   unless there is a good reason for it not to.
-The `--cubical` and `--no-import-sorts` flags are added in the `cubical.agda-lib` file.
+The `--cubical` and `--no-import-sorts` flags are added in the `cubical-mini.agda-lib` file.

 - It is much easier for us to review and merge smaller and self-contained PRs.
 If a PR changes a lot of files all over the